martin-wey/R2Vul/README.md

 # R2Vul: Learning to Reason about Software Vulnerabilities with Reinforcement Learning and Structured Reasoning Distillation

-This is the replication package accompanying our ICSE 2026 submission *"R2Vul: Learning to Reason about Software Vulnerabilities with Reinforcement Learning and Structured Reasoning Distillation"*.
+This is the replication package accompanying our paper *"R2Vul: Learning to Reason about Software Vulnerabilities with Reinforcement Learning and Structured Reasoning Distillation"*.

 The datasets and models checkpoints of this paper are available on [Zenodo](https://zenodo.org/records/15029989).